bward3/coding-practice/README.md

 ### Solution

 We need to check all possible combinations of two numbers to exhaust all possibilities, so I chose a double pointer approach.
 The outer loop keeps track of the first index `i`, and the inner loop keeps track of the second index, `j`.
 We don't need to check numbers we've already looked at, so the inner loop index `j` will begin at `i+1`, where `i` simply starts at 0 and loops through the entire input array.
-If we find `i` and `j` where `nums[1]+nums[j] = target` we return `[i,j]`.
+If we find `i` and `j` where `nums[i]+nums[j] = target` we return `[i,j]`.
 If both loops finish without finding a solution, return -1.

 ## Max profit